dpb587/boshua/README.md

     $ boshua release --release=openvpn/5.1.0 analysis --analyzer=releasemanifests.v1 results --raw | boshua analysis formatter releasemanifests.v1 properties --job=openvpn

+##### Analyzers

+The following default analyzers are included...

+ * `releaseartifactfiles.v1` - extract file stats and checksums from a release tarball and its embedded tarballs
+ * `releasemanifests.v1` - extract `release.MF` and job `spec` data from a release tarball
+ * `stemcellimagefiles.v1` - extract file stats and checksums from the embedded image of a stemcell tarball
+ * `stemcellmanifest.v1` - extract `stemcell.MF` data from a stemcell tarball
+ * `stemcellpackages.v1` - extract and parse `packages.txt` data from a stemcell tarball

 #### Server

 The CLI provides an HTTP server to allow remote querying and execution of commands.
 By default, it will listen on `127.0.0.1:4508`.